icdop/dop/README.md

 # DOP - main framework
-Design Operation Protocol (dop) is A core technology of IC Design Management Framework.
+Design Operation Protocol (dop) is Ticket driven technology of IC Design Management Framework.

 It is composed of the followng four systems: